v6x/libav.js/README.md

 double that.

 You can estimate the size of variants based on the size of the constituent fragments.
-As of version 5.0.6.1.1, an empty build is approximately 589KiB (WebAssembly).
+As of version 6.8.8.0, an empty build is approximately 178KiB (WebAssembly).
 The sizes of each additional fragment can be found in [fragment-sizes.csv](docs/fragment-sizes.csv).
-The data in that CSV file can be recreated by `tools/fragment-sizes.sh`, but note that the CSV file in the repository is after further processing (in particular, normalizing to KiB and subtracting away the empty size).
+The data in that CSV file can be recreated by `tools/fragment-sizes.sh`, but note that the CSV file in the repository is after further processing (in particular, normalizing to KiB and subtracting away the empty and sizes).
+Note that the library columns show
+dependencies: for example, the `decoder-libopus` fragment depends on the `avcodec` fragment (since it's a codec), and the `1` in the `avcodec` column tells you that that dependency exists; a build with just `decoder-libopus` will take approximately the empty size, plus the fragment size of `avcodec`, plus the fragment size of `decoder-libopus`.

 The asm.js versions are much bigger, but will not be loaded on WebAssembly-capable clients.